awsdocs/amazon-dynamodb-developer-guide/doc_source/LegacyConditionalParameters.AttributeUpdates.md

 # AttributeUpdates<a name="LegacyConditionalParameters.AttributeUpdates"></a>

+**Note**
+With the introduction of expression parameters, several older parameters have been deprecated\.
+New applications should not use these legacy parameters, but should use expression parameters instead\.
+For more information, see [Using expressions in DynamoDB](Expressions.md)\.

 In an `UpdateItem` operation, `AttributeUpdates` are the names of attributes to be modified, the action to perform on each, and the new value for each\.
 If you are updating an attribute that is an index key attribute for any indexes on that table, the attribute type must match the index key type defined in the `AttributesDefinition` of the table description\.
 You can use `UpdateItem` to update any non\-key attributes\.

 Attribute values cannot be null\.
 String and Binary type attributes must have lengths greater than zero\.
 Set type attributes must not be empty\.
 Requests with empty values will be rejected with a `ValidationException` exception\.